Dubai Chambers advances sustainability agenda

 PHOTO

-- Dubai Chambers saved the equivalent of 3,822 five-gallon bottles of water and successfully promoted a culture of responsibility among employees.

-- The installation of 23 filtered drinking water dispenser units connected to DEWA’s potable water supply at the chambers’ headquarters has also successfully reduced PET plastic bottle usage.

-Dubai, UAE – Dubai Chambers has contributed to the emirate’s drive for sustainability by saving a total of 72,239 litres of water between June 2022 and June 2023, equivalent to 3,822 five-gallon bottles.
-The savings were achieved as part of the chambers’ participation in ‘Dubai Can’, a sustainability initiative launched by His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council of Dubai.
+DUBAI - Dubai Chambers has contributed to the emirate’s drive for sustainability by saving a total of 72,239 litres of water between June 2022 and June 2023, equivalent to 3,822 five-gallon bottles.
+The savings were achieved as part of the chambers’ participation in ‘Dubai Can’, a sustainability initiative launched by H.H.
+Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of Dubai Executive Council.

 ‘Dubai Can’ is aimed at educating and mobilising all segments of society to reduce waste and protect the environment.
 Dubai Chambers has introduced a series of measures to implement best practices in sustainability through its Centre for Responsible Business.
 These include installing water filters and providing employees with refillable water bottles to discourage the use of single-use plastic water bottles.